NikkaLuna/Database-Management-System/README.md

 Loading of tables with sample data.
 Creation of a view and an index to enhance query performance.
 Development of both simple and complex SQL queries to generate meaningful reports.

-SCENARIO:

-As a hired database designer and developer, you are tasked with assisting Nora’s Bagel Bin and Jaunty Coffee Co. in managing their businesses through well-designed databases.
-The assessment is divided into the following key parts: